 Experiment with different times

-After you’ve studied your audience’s schedule and nailed down a few options for posting, it’s time to put your research into action and see whether these times actually work.
+After you’ve studied your target audience’s schedule and nailed down a few options for posting, it’s time to put your social media management research into action and see whether these times work.
 Play around with scheduling your TikToks at various periods during the day to see which video performs the best.

-This is where analytics comes into play.
-Analyzing the data — total views, comments, likes, and shares — of each video is the best way to evaluate whether your content is being discovered by your audience and if it resonates with them.
-You’ll find the analytics dashboard on your TikTok account under “creator tools.”
+This is where TikTok analytics comes into play.
+Analyzing the data — total views, comments, likes, and shares — of each video is the best way to evaluate whether your audience is discovering your content and if it resonates with them.
+You’ll find the analytics dashboard on your TikTok account under Creator tools.
 From there, you’ll be able to deep dive into three sections: overview, content, and followers.

-Overview provides a breakdown of some of the basic metrics pertaining to your account.
-You can see your total video views, your follower growth, your likes, comments, and shares over time.
-There is also an engagement tab within this section that goes more in-depth into your video performance.
+Overview provides a breakdown of some of your basic metrics.
+You can see your total video views, follower growth, and likes, comments, and shares over time.
+There is also an engagement tab within this section that goes into your video performance in more depth.

-You’ll also get insights into how your followers found your videos and your various audience territories – which as we’ve discussed earlier, is important to factor in.
+You’ll also get insights into how your followers found your videos and your various audience territories — which, as discussed earlier, is essential to factor in.

-This section is key for figuring out the best posting times as it highlights your audience location, when they are most active, and also tracks the fluctuations in your follower growth.
-Pay attention to when your follower activity is the highest and try to post around the same time.
-Another useful metric here is seeing the other content your followers engage with.
+The followers tab is key for figuring out the best posting times as it highlights your audience location, when they are most active, and tracks the fluctuations in your follower growth.
+Pay attention to when your follower activity is the highest, and try to post around the same time.
+Another helpful metric here is seeing the other content your followers engage with.

 For more detailed metrics, you can also get a TikTok Pro account.
-While keeping an eye on your analytics is key to harnessing your TikTok’s potential, try not to get too caught up in the numbers, because, well, data always tends to fluctuate.
-Social media algorithms are constantly shifting and it’s impossible to completely predict user behavior.
+While monitoring your analytics is vital to harnessing your TikTok’s potential, try not to get too caught up in the numbers.
+Data always tends to fluctuate.
+Social media algorithms are constantly shifting.

-You should feel more confident about which times and days work best for your audience after analyzing this data.
-Once you’ve established your TikTok calendar, you can use Buffer’s TikTok reminders to easily schedule your videos.
+After analyzing this data, you should feel more confident about which times and days work best for your target audience.
+Once you’ve established your TikTok calendar, you can use a social media management tool like Buffer to schedule your videos.

 Think about your own schedule